Trusted WordPress tutorials, when you need them most.

 That’s it!
 You have successfully set up your new WooCommerce shop.

 We hope this article helped you move from Shopify to WooCommerce.
-You may also want to see our guide on creating an email newsletter or our expert comparison of the best business phone services for small businesses.
+You may also want to see our expert picks of the best WooCommerce alternatives and our list of eCommerce maintenance tips for WordPress websites.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.